docelic/amber-introduction/README.md

 1. `crystal src/<app_name>.cr` - you or a script starts Amber
 	1. `require "../config/*"` - as the first thing, `config/*` is required.
 Inclusion is in alphabetical order.
 Crystal only looks for *.cr files and only files in config/ are loaded (no subdirectories)
-		1. `config/application.cr` - this is usually the first file in `config/`
+		1. `require "../config/application.cr"` - this is usually the first file in `config/`
 			1. `require "./initializers/**"` - loads all initializers.
-There is only one initializer by default, named `initializer/database.cr`.
-Here we have a double star ("**") and that means inclusion of all files including subdirectories.
-Inclusion is always current-dir first, then depth.
+There is only one initializer file by default, named `initializer/database.cr`.
+Here we have a double star ("**") meaning inclusion of all files including subdirectories.
+Inclusion is always current-dir first, then depth
 			1. `require "amber"` - Amber itself is loaded
-				1. Loading amber makes `Amber::Server` class available
+				1. Loading Amber makes `Amber::Server` class available
 				1. Already in this stage, environment is determined and settings are loaded from yml file (e.g. from `config/environments/development.yml`.
 Settings are later available as `settings`
 			1. `require "../src/controllers/application_controller"` - main controller is required
-				1. It defines `ApplicationController`, includes JalperHelpers in it, and sets default layout
+				1. It defines `ApplicationController`, includes JasperHelpers in it, and sets default layout ("application.slang")
 			1. `require "../src/controllers/**"` - all other controllers are loaded
 			1. `Amber::Server.configure` block is invoked to override any config settings
 		1. `require "config/routes.cr"` - this again invokes `Amber::Server.configure` block, but works on routes and feeds all the routes in